 © Sheena Hoszko, 35+ Prisons in Québec, 2017.

 Photo credit: Paul Litherland

 Sheena Hoszko is a sculptor, anti-prison organizer, and settler living and working in Tio’tia:ke (Montréal), in Kanien’kehá:ka territory.
 Her art practice examines the power dynamics of geographic, architectural, and psychological sites, and is informed by her family’s experiences with incarceration, the military, and mental illness.
 Selected exhibitions include Centre Clark and La Centrale (Montreal), A Space (Toronto), Artspace (Peterborough), The New Gallery (Calgary), and Blackwood Gallery (Mississauga), Musée d’art de Joliette, and La Ferme du Buisson (Noisiel).
-Hoszko recently presented at the Queens Museum (NYC) as part of Open Engagement.
+Hoszko recently presented at the Queens Museum (NYC) as part of Open Engagement 2018.
 Her writing has appeared in M.I.C.E Magazine and within Free Inside: The World of Peter Collins, published by Ad Astra Comixs.